-The Maine Medical Center Department of Medical Education is committed to the well-being of residents and fellows.
 Sometimes, wellness can be challenging during the rigors of post-graduate training.
 It is very important to take care of yourself, both physically and mentally, so you can fully fully participate in your education and patient care.
-Below are some helpful wellness resources for employees, residents and fellows.
+The Maine Medical Center Department of Medical Education is committed to the well-being of our employees, residents and fellows.
+Below are some helpful wellness resources and support programs.

-Consider using one of the following, validated self-assessment tools if you are wondering about your health.
-Your use of these tools is completely anonymous and never tracked.
-If you are concerned about your results, please contact your primary care provider or call LifeBalance Employee Assistance Program (877) 259-3785.
+Consider using one of these anonymous self-assessment tools if you are wondering about your behavioral health.
+Use of these tools is completely anonymous and never tracked.
+If you are concerned about your results, please contact your primary care provider or call LifeBalance Employee Assistance Program at 877-259-3785.

 This confidential questionnaire can help you screen yourself for symptoms of burnout.
 It will help you identify feelings and experiences you have about your work, so that you can get a feel for whether you might be vulnerable to burnout.